JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ### Step 9: Implement Application Metrics in Review API.

-As an exercice, try to implement the following tasks in the Review API by yourself:
+As an exercise, try to implement the following tasks in the Review API by yourself:
 - Configure AppMetrics, a /metrics endpoint with Prometheus output format
 - Add Latency metrics in the Review API endpoints
 - Add a new target to Prometheus server to fetch the /metrics endpoint